Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 What causes toxic shock syndrome?

-In females, most cases of TSS happen during menstruation (when you are having your period).
-These cases have been associated with the use of:
+In females, most cases of toxic shock syndrome happen during menstruation (when you are having your period).
+This is also known as 'menstrual toxic shock syndrome' and is associated with the use of:

 - tampons